27th Army (Soviet Union)

-The 27th Army was a field army of the Soviet Union's Red Army, which fought in World War II.
+The 27th Army (Russian: 27-я армия) was a field army of the Soviet Union's Red Army, which fought in World War II.

 First formation

 The 27th Army was formed in May 1941, under the command of Major General Nikolai Berzarin.
 On 22 June 1941 it consisted of the 22nd and 24th Territorial Rifle Corps, the 16th and 67th Rifle Divisions, 3rd Separate Rifle Brigade, two artillery regiments, and two anti-tank regiments.
 It became part of the Northwestern Front on the outbreak of Operation Barbarossa, fighting in the Soviet defense of the Baltic, known in Soviet historiography as the Baltic Strategic Defensive Operation.

 From June to October 1941 the 27th Army fought on the Dvina River, during the Staraya Russa Offensive, and at Kholm and Demyansk.
 By 1 November 1941 the army's forces had been reduced to the 23rd and 33rd Rifle Divisions, the 613th Artillery Regiment of the Reserve of the Supreme High Command (RVGK), the 28th Tank Division, and three Battalions of engineers.

 In December 1941 the first formation of the army was renamed the 4th Shock Army.